MustyKaradag/Pihole-installation/README.md

 ### Step 0: System Update
 Always start with a fresh system:
 Before we install anything, we need to make sure your Raspberry Pi is fully up to date.
-Open your terminal (either via SSH or directly on the Pi) and run sudo apt update && sudo apt upgrade -y
+Open your terminal (either via SSH or directly on the Pi) and run,

+- sudo apt update && sudo apt upgrade -y

 ---